 The Estate is wholly owned by Fitzpatrick Investments Pty Ltd (Fitzpatrick), who, since construction of its first development have progressively developed the Estate over time.
-The proposed facilities will benefit from:
+The proposed facility will benefit from:

-- Estate infrastructure provision and servicing; and - Estate drainage in the form of the Northern Retention and Detention Basin along with the two Eastern Artificial Water Bodies which have been constructed progressively to accommodate development and Council's road network since 2018.
+- Estate infrastructure provision and servicing; and - Estate drainage in the form of the Northern Retention and Detention Basin along with the two Eastern Artificial Water Bodies which were constructed progressively to accommodate development and Council's road network since 2018.

-The proposed site is located on the southern side of Lockwood Road and is approximately 11.92Ha in size (highlighted in orange in Figure 1).
-Bounded to the north by Lockwood Road and to the east by the newly constructed Compass Drive, the two proposed industrial facilities will be located immediately to the south of the existing Acco Brands Warehouse (68 Lockwood Rd, Erskine Park).
-These facilities will be primarily accessed via a newly constructed Private Estate Road which also forms part of this application.
+The proposed site is located on the southern side of Lockwood Road and is approximately 17.33Ha in size (highlighted in orange in Figure 1).
+Bounded to the north by Lockwood Road and to the east by the newly constructed Compass Drive, the proposed industrial facility will be located to the east of the existing Acco Brands Warehouse (68 Lockwood Rd, Erskine Park).
+This facility will be primarily accessed via a newly constructed Private Estate Road which also forms part of an earlier application.
 This will avoid the need to construct any additional access driveways to Compass Drive.

-The proposed facilities have been described below and are illustrated in Figure 2.1 for reference.
-Features that are common to both facilities have been described on page 4:
+The proposed facility has been described below and are illustrated in Figure 2.1 for reference.
+Features are described on page 4: